7Eddie20/Rebuild/Basics/Operators_Expressions/README.md

 - `calculator.cpp` : an app to practice the arithmetic operators
 - `ScoreTracker.cpp` : a program to practice the assignment operators
 - `triangleArea.cpp` : practiced operator precedence ; a simple program to calculate the area of a triangle
+- `sumN.cpp` : program to find the sum of n first numbers
+- `sumNloop.cpp` : program to find the sum of n first numbers using for loop

 ## Key Learnings